Universal Approximation Theorem for Input-Connected Multilayer Perceptrons: Introduction

 so that information from the input can enter at every depth.
 Standard MLPs are recovered as a special case by suppressing these direct input connections beyond the first hidden layer.
 In this sense, IC--MLPs form a strict extension of the classical feedforward architecture, while preserving the basic feedforward structure.

-The main point of this paper is that this architecture admits a clean and transparent universality theory.
-In particular, we obtain a universal approximation theorem whose condition on the activation function is minimal and simple.
+The main point of this paper is that this architecture admits a simple and transparent universality theory.
+In particular, we obtain a universal approximation theorem under a minimal condition on the activation function.

 \textbf{Overview of results.} Our analysis proceeds in two stages.
 We first consider the univariate setting, where the input is a scalar $x\in\mathbb{R}$.
 This case already captures the structural feature that distinguishes IC--MLPs from classical MLPs, and it allows a systematic description of networks of arbitrary finite depth.
-For completeness, we describe the network functions for shallow and deep cases and then pass to the general $L$-layer architecture in a unified notation.
+For completeness, we describe the network functions for one, two, and three hidden layers, and then pass to the general $L$-hidden-layer architecture in a unified notation.

-In the univariate setting, we prove a universal approximation theorem giving a necessary and sufficient condition: deep IC--MLPs approximate every continuous function on a compact interval of the real line if and only if the activation function is nonlinear.
-This mirrors the classical ``if and only if'' characterizations known for shallow networks (compare, for instance, \cite{LeshnoLinPinkusSchocken1993}), but it is proved here for the input-connected deep architecture.
+In the univariate setting, we prove a universal approximation theorem that gives a necessary and sufficient condition: deep IC--MLPs approximate every continuous function on a compact interval of the real line if and only if the activation function is nonlinear (that is, not of the form $\sigma(t)=at+b$).
+This result parallels the classical ``if and only if'' characterizations known for shallow networks (see, for instance, \cite{LeshnoLinPinkusSchocken1993}), but is established here for the input-connected deep architecture under a strictly weaker condition on the activation function.

-We then extend the analysis to vector inputs $\mathbf{x}\in\mathbb{R}^n$ and show that the same equivalence holds for approximation of continuous functions on compact subsets of $\mathbb{R}^n$.
+We then extend the analysis to vector inputs $\mathbf{x}\in\mathbb{R}^n$ and show that the same equivalence holds for the approximation of continuous functions on compact subsets of $\mathbb{R}^n$.
 Thus, IC--MLPs admit a universal approximation theorem in the multivariate setting as well.

 \textbf{Relation to existing architectures.} Architectures that allow the raw input to be fed directly to deeper layers have appeared previously in different contexts.
 Most notably, Input Convex Neural Networks (ICNNs) \cite{AmosXuKolter2017} introduce so-called \emph{passthrough} connections that link the input directly to hidden units in deeper layers.
 In that setting, such connections are introduced to ensure that the network output is convex with respect to selected inputs.
-This convexity is enforced by requiring certain inter-layer weights to be nonnegative.
-The direct passthrough connections then compensate for restrictions imposed by the convexity constraints.
-The motivation for input-connected architectures in the present work is different and arises from approximation-theoretic considerations.
+This convexity is enforced by requiring certain inter-layer weights to be nonnegative, and the direct passthrough connections compensate for the resulting restrictions.